laoqiren/excel-class/README.md

 ```

 #### readRow(sheet,rowNumber)
-read the excel by rowNumber, the rowNumber should must largger than 0, if rowNumber is 0, this api will return a array of headers.
+read the excel by rowNumber, the rowNumber should must largger than 0, if rowNumber is 0, this api will return an array contains headers.

 #### readCell(sheet,rowNumber,cell)